kimsooyoung/SFND_Kalman_Filter_Exercise/README.md

 Lower value means higher estimate accurancy.

+---

+Basic Kalman Filter is already powerful.
+But it performs poors result when object moves along the non-straight line.
+In order to handle those kinds of issue.
+Another Model such like CTRV (Constant Turn Rate and Velocity magnitude) can be used.

+Moreover, Rather than using Basic Kalman Filter & Extended Kalman Filter, There's another great method named `UKF(Unscented Kalman Filter)` that can greatfully handle non-linear transformation.

+The difference between `EKF` and `UKF` is how deal with non-linear measurement/process model.

+For that, `UKF` uses an approach that called `Unscented transformation`.

 ### Create Sigma Points

-Basic Kalman Filter is already powerful.
-But it assumes that object moves along the straight line.
+Moreover, As